santonica/session-timeout/README.md

 Default: `POST`

+### keepAliveFrequency

+This is the frequency at which a server ping is made using the keepAliveFn provided.

+Default: 300000 or 5 minutes

-### keepAliveUrl
+### keepAliveFn

-When the user clicks the "Stay connected" button, this URL is requested in the background to keep their session alive.

-Default: `/keep-alive`
+This callback should have logic to call a server resource so server session is maintained.

+Default: Does nothing if a callback was not provided.

 ### logOutBtnText

 The text on the log out button.

-Default: `Log out now`
+Default: `Logout`

-### logOutUrl
+### logOutFn

-When the user clicks the "Log out now" button, their browser is directed to this URL.
+When the user clicks the "Log out" button, this callback is invoked.

-Default: `/log-out`
+Default: Clears all timers by default.
+Supply a callback to perform a logout action.

 ### message

 The message to display when warning the user of inactivity.

-Default: `Your session is about to expire.`
+Default: `Your session will expire in ## seconds.`
+Note: The '##' is required if you want to see the count down.

 ### stayConnectedBtnText